CDC advisers vote to recommend giving COVID-19 vaccine to kids ages 5 to 11 - Local News 8

 Members of CDC's Advisory Committee on Immunization Practices voted 14-0 to recommend the vaccine for the younger children.

+"But we also understand that parents have legitimate concerns and legitimate questions and that our vote is a way of telling the American public that based on our expertise and the information that we have, we're all very enthusiastic," Bell added.

+"We were all talking about how we're getting our kids and our grandkids vaccinated.
+But I think another point that we made to the American public is that we do understand that people have legitimate concerns and that they have lots of questions.
+We really encourage people to ask their providers, to visit the CDC website, to talk to their friends, their parents and do what they need to do to feel comfortable with their decision," Bell added.

 Now, CDC Director Dr. Rochelle Walensky must sign off on the vote.
-The CDC has said its analysis shows the benefits of the vaccine outweigh any risks in this age group and she has signaled she will recommend it.
+The CDC has said its analysis shows the benefits of the vaccine outweigh any risks in this age group, and Walensky has signaled she will recommend it.

 "We have been asking when we will be able to expand this protection to our younger children," she said in opening comments to the committee.